Banco de Portugal: Nationalization

 Following its nationalisation in September 1974 and its new Organic Law (1975), the Banco de Portugal was, for the first time, responsible for the supervision of the banking system.

 It is an integral part of the European System of Central Banks, which was founded in June 1998.

 The Banco de Portugal ceased emission of the Portuguese Escudo in 1999, with the country's adoption of the Euro.

 Contemporary

 In 2013, the bank announced that it would pay €359 million in dividends, referring to the year of 2012.

 In 2014, the bank announced that it would pay €202 million in dividends, referring to the year of 2013, representing a steep decline in comparison to 2012.

-In August 2014, Banco de Portugal announced it was restructuring Portugal's second biggest bank, Banco Espirito Santo, by splitting the bank in two.
-During the bank restructure, one of the lenders, Oak Finance, had its loan liabilities remain with Banco Espirito Santo.
+In August 2014, Banco de Portugal announced it was restructuring Portugal's second biggest bank, Banco Espírito Santo, by splitting the bank in two.
+During the bank restructure, one of the lenders, Oak Finance, had its loan liabilities remain with Banco Espírito Santo.
 This triggered a lawsuit from a group of investors including: hedge funds and the New Zealand Superannuation Fund.

 Governors

 Prior to 1887, the Banco de Portugal was governed by a chairman of the board.
 Since then, the administration has been entrusted to the governor of the Banco de Portugal.
+Central bank governors are proposed by the finance minister and nominated by the cabinet for a five-year term and can be reappointed once.